 Neomycin, streptomycin, polymyxin B, 2-phenoxyethanol, and formaldehyde are used in the production of this vaccine.
-Although purification procedures eliminate measurable amounts of these substances, traces may be present (see DESCRIPTION section) and allergic reactions may occur in persons sensitive to these substances (see CONTRAINDICATIONS section).
+Although purification procedures eliminate measurable amounts of these substances, traces may be present (see DESCRIPTION section), and allergic reactions may occur in persons sensitive to these substances (see CONTRAINDICATIONS).

 Systemic adverse reactions reported in infants receiving IPV concomitantly at separate sites or combined with DTP have been similar to those associated with administration of DTP alone.11 Local reactions are usually mild and transient in nature.

-Although no causal relationship between IPOL (poliovirus vaccine inactivated) vaccine and Guillain-Barre Syndrome (GBS) has been established,28 GBS has been temporally related to administration of another inactivated poliovirus vaccine.
+Although no causal relationship between IPOL vaccine and Guillain-Barre Syndrome (GBS) has been established,28 GBS has been temporally related to administration of another inactivated poliovirus vaccine.
 Deaths have been reported in temporal association with the administration of IPV (see ADVERSE REACTIONS section).

 Prior to an injection of any vaccine, all known precautions should be taken to prevent adverse reactions.
 This includes a review of the patient's history with respect to possible sensitivity to the vaccine or similar vaccines.

-Administration of IPOL (poliovirus vaccine inactivated) vaccine is not contraindicated in individuals infected with HIV.33,34,35
+Administration of IPOL vaccine is not contraindicated in individuals infected with HIV.33,34,35

 Special care should be taken to ensure that the injection does not enter a blood vessel.